SokanRed/nextjs-dashboard/README.md

 For this course, we'll be building a simplified version of the financial dashboard that has:

-A public home page.
-A login page.
-Dashboard pages that are protected by authentication.
-The ability for users to add, edit, and delete invoices.
-The dashboard will also have an accompanying database, which you'll set up in a later chapter.

-By the end of the course, you'll have the essential skills needed to start building full-stack Next.js applications.

 Overview
 Here's an overview of features you'll learn about in this course: